-- I encourage you to make a list of 10 dormant ties and rank them based their impact to your success
+- I encourage you to make a list of 10 dormant ties and rank them based on their impact to your success

 - Reach out to these 10 people and reconnect without an expectation.
-Just say you would like to reconnect, perhaps ask for advice and see where the conversation goes, make it more free flowing.
+Just say you would like to reconnect, perhaps ask for advice and see where the conversation goes, and make it more free flowing.
 But DO NOT on the first outreach make it transactional, your goal is to reconnect.